(See the prelude for some general information on what this is all about)

 It’s really useful to be secretive about the exact hardware you were using. “eight-core AMD Opteron” or “six-core Intel Xeon” will usually suffice as a description.
 You may throw in the clock speed for good measure, but don’t mention whether you have activated Turbo Mode or not, or whether you used one socket or two, or how you enforced affinity.
 On the other hand, never forget to specify the exact Linux distribution and kernel version!
 No performance paper will be complete without it.
 We don’t want to hide anything after all, right?

 Talking about openness: leave a good impression by making your software framework available for download.
 But when you do, take care to make it impossible to actually run it.
 Forge a totally convoluted, mind-twisting build system.
-Put in dependencies to several huge Java frameworks with version numbers far into the future.
+Put in dependencies to several huge Java frameworks with version numbers far into the past or the future (requiring gcc 2.95.2 will work fine, too!).
 Never write plain C code, always generate it, using popular languages such as Logo, Java2k, Whitespace, or Brainfuck (pick any two).
 Because: what they can’t run, they can’t criticize!
 (Think “Stupida Mouse!”)
 Give your software framework a fancy, foreign-sounding name, preferably from a romance language.
 Acronyms are so 1980s1, but “Inocentada,” “Vanitas,” “Nebulosità,” or “Ordure” will really cut the mustard.

 If your strategy works you can even afford to be bold in your abstract: “Our framework achieves up to 34% more performance than previous work.”
 Since nobody can refute that claim due to your bleeding-edge camouflage tactics, you have laid the foundation of what will be known in a few years as “seminal work.”